Are you consistent with your content? Or, do you struggle to keep up?

 You can start by looking at your well-received content.
 The “cool kids” of your back catalogue are likely to make a successful comeback.
 After all, if they were popular once before, they have a better chance of rising to fame again!

-Another great way to choose the best content to bring back is to base it on active trends in your industry.
+Another great way to choose the best content to bring back is to base it on active industry trends.
 If you’ve created a piece of content on a particular topic that’s really relevant right now, bringing it to the forefront again is a great idea.

-I recommend adding something new to it to make it even more relevant, or to provide context that you are sharing content you have shared before.
+I recommend adding something new to it to make it even more relevant.
+Or, at least provide context that you are sharing content you have shared before.

 For example, if you want to repurpose a podcast episode, record a new intro to let people know why you’re re-posting a previous episode.